Redislabs-Solution-Architects/workshop-transaction-processing-amr/processor/README.md

 # Processor Modules

-You're building the backend for a banking app.
+You're building a real-time transaction processor.
 Transactions stream in every few seconds.

 Store them using Redis data structures so each query is instant — no filtering, no sorting at query time.